iShuchi/Finite-State-Machine-Navigation/README.md

 ## Simultaneous Localization and Mapping (SLAM)

 SLAM-Toolbox uses **graph-based 2D SLAM** approach.

-### Mathematical Formulation

 Each robot pose is represented as a node in pose graph, with constraints from the optimization problem.
 Laser scan matching is performed using **correlative scan matching** to minimize drift errors.

 ## Mapping Additionals